Central Florida Knights Logo PNG

 2017 – today

-The management of sports teams decided to modernize the logo, for which they tightened it.
-Therefore, instead of the dark gold Pantone 872, the light gold Pantone 4515 appeared.
-The designers kept everything else as it was.
+The management of sports teams decided to modernize the logo, for which they hardened it.
+Therefore, instead of dark gold Pantone 872, light gold Pantone 4515 appeared.
+The designers left everything else unchanged.

 Font and Colors